-Many of our lovely wooden planters were made by our industrious workshop volunteers, Eric and Peter.
-It really is a
+Many of our lovely wooden planters were made by our

+industrious workshop volunteers, Eric and Peter.
+It really is a team effort so thank you to all our wonderful volunteers.

 Co-op celebration event

 Bridgend Centre Manager Becky went to an event at the Bollington Co-op store this month to celebrate being one of their community causes during 2023.
 Bridgend was awarded £2,745 which will help to fund our structured woodcraft classes in the workshop.